 The information provided by service users during the inspection indicated that there were no concerns in relation to the day care setting.
 All confirmed that they were very satisfied with the standard of care and support provided.
-We spoke with five service users and three staff including the day care worker.
+We spoke with five service users and two staff including the manager.